 You should provide all information in a way that it is sufficient for us to process your application without having to redact confidential sections.
 Non-public information related to the application should be included in separate appendices.

-Materials containing confidential or otherwise sensitive matters should be sent to the Regional State Administrative Agency using a secure e-mail connection.
-The maximum size of email attachments is 20 MB.
-If the files are too large, they can be compressed or sent in multiple emails.
-The applicant is responsible for the delivery of the message.
+Materials containing confidential or otherwise sensitive matters must be sent to the Regional State Administrative Agency using our secure email service.
+The maximum size of possible attachments in the secure email service is 500 megabytes (MB) per message.

 When preparing the permit application, it is worth consulting experts to find out what kind of reports are needed to prepare the permit application well in advance of submitting it.
 Some reports may need to be made at a certain time of the year, meaning that delaying the submission of such a report until the permit processing period may cause significant delays in the permit processing.

 If the reports submitted for the permit application require visiting or examining the area, the rights to visiting and examining the area must be taken into account.
 You will need the landowner’s/tenant’s consent or a research permit issued under the Finnish Water Act for anything not covered by the general right of access.

 Permission from the Finnish Defence Forces is required for any exploration of the formation, structure or composition of the seabed or sediments through geological or geophysical surveys as well as for any systematic measurement and recording of the topography of the seabed in Finnish territorial waters.
 A permit for research work in Finnish territorial waters is granted in accordance with the Regional Surveillance Act and the corresponding Government Decree on Regional Surveillance.
 The Ministry of Defence is responsible for the matter, and the decisions are made by the Operational Department of the Defence Forces Headquarters of Finland.